 This ERP shall be kept confidential, and shall not be disclosed except to authorized department or school staff, and law enforcement officers.
 The Building Level Emergency Response Team is also responsible for coordinating training and exercising the School ERP.
+The Building Level School Safety Team is responsible for the overall development, maintenance, and revision of the Emergency Response Plan (ERP) and for coordinating training and exercising the School ERP.
 Team members are expected to work closely together to make recommendations for revising and enhancing the plan.

-Building Level Emergency Response Team Members are listed in Appendix C - District-Wide School Safety Team/Building-Level Emergency Response Teams.
+Building Level Emergency Response Team Members are listed in Appendix C - District-Wide/School Safety Team/Building-Level Emergency Response Teams.